Skip to main content

 File compression

-File compression helps reduce source load and speed up content delivery.
+File compression helps reduce the load on the content source and speed up the delivery of content to end users.
 You can use one of two free types of compression:

 Comparison of compression and optimization types